-Schinnerer apparently bases her belief about the antiquity of knitting on a cited feature article in the Neue Freie Presse (“New Free Press”) from 1882 titled Altegyptische Textilkunst (“Ancient Egyptian Textile Art”), written by the founder of the Royal School for Artistic Embroidery, Emilie Bach (b.
-1840).
-Schinnerer adds her own observations in the article referred to by Iklé, the full title of which is Einiges über die bosnisch-herzegowenischen Strick- und Häkelarbeiten (“Something about the Bosnian-Herzegovinian Knitted and Crocheted Works”).
+Schinnerer apparently bases her belief about the antiquity of knitting on a cited feature article in the Neue Freie Presse (New Free Press) from 1882 titled Altegyptische Textilkunst (Ancient Egyptian Textile Art), written by the founder of the Royal School for Artistic Embroidery, Emilie Bach (b.
+1840) and discussed further with a translation here.
+Schinnerer adds her own observations in the article referred to by Iklé, the full title of which is Einiges über die bosnisch-herzegowenischen Strick- und Häkelarbeiten (Something about the Bosnian-Herzegovinian Knitted and Crocheted Works).
 This covers recent practice and her informants included the National Government of Bosnia and Herzegovina, the National Museum, and the Bosnian-Herzegovinian Bureau for Domestic and Applied Arts in Vienna.

 The article provides fundamental descriptions not just of knitting with hooked needles, but of an indigenous form of slip stitch crochet as well.
 It also illustrates fabric that includes knitting and crochet side by side.
 A photograph of a partially finished sock can be directly compared with the one from Turkey shown in Iklé’s article.